PDXPythonPirates/python-linting-formatting/README.md

 ### Install dependencies

-After you activate your vitual environment, the following command will install the required dependencies.
+After you activate your virtual environment, the following command will install the required dependencies.

 ```bash
 $ (venv) pip install -r requirements